meganz/MEGAchat/Readme.md

 Checkout the `karere-native` git repository to a dir chosen by you.
 ## Toolchains ##
 * Android

 Building of webrtc is supported only on Linux.This is a limitation of Google's webrtc/chromium build system.
 Install the android NDK.
 Although webrtc comes with its own copy of the NDK, we are going to use the standard one for building the karere-native code, and let webrtc build with its own NDK.
 Both compilers are gcc 4.8 so they are binary compatible.
 Forcing webrtc to build with an external NDK will not work.
 For some operations, like assembly code transformations, a host compiler is used, which is the clang version that comes with webrtc.
 To use an external NDK, we need to specify explicitly specify the `--sysroot` path of the external NDK, which also gets passed to the clang host compiler, causing errors.
+* iOS

+Building of webrtc is supported only on MacOS.
+You need to install XCode.

 ## Dependencies ##